yjzhang/uncurl_python/README.rst

 The ``poisson_cluster`` function does Poisson clustering with hard assignments.
 It takes an array of features by examples and the number of clusters, and returns two arrays: an array of cluster assignments and an array of cluster centers.

-The ``nb_cluster`` function is used for negative binomial clustering with the same parameters.
-It returns three arrays: P and R, the negative binomial parameters for all genes and clusters, and the cluster assignments for each cell.

 Example:

 .. code-block:: python

-  from uncurl import poisson_cluster, nb_cluster
-  import numpy as np
+  from uncurl import poisson_cluster import numpy as np

   # data is a 2d array of floats, with dimensions genes x cells
   data = np.loadtxt('counts.txt')
   assignments_p, centers = poisson_cluster(data, 2)
-  assignments_nb, P, R = nb_cluster(data, 2)

 Dimensionality Reduction
 ------------------------

-The ``dim_reduce_data`` function performs dimensionality reduction using MDS.
-Alternatively, dimensionality reduction can be performed using the results of state estimation, by converting the output means of state estimation into a projection matrix.
+Dimensionality reduction can be performed using the results of state estimation, by converting the output means of state estimation into a projection matrix.

+Alternatively, ``dim_reduce_data`` function performs dimensionality reduction using MDS.

 Example:

 .. code-block:: python

     import numpy as np
-    from uncurl import dim_reduce, dim_reduce_data
+    from uncurl import mds, dim_reduce_data

     data = np.loadtxt('counts.txt')
-    data_reduced = dim_reduce_data(data, 2)

     # dimensionality reduction using MDS on state estimation means
     M, W, ll = poisson_estimate_state(data, 2)
-    X = dim_reduce(M, W, 2)
     # proj is a 2d projection of the data.
-    proj = np.dot(X, W)
+    proj = mds(M, W, 2)

+    # you should probably use mds from scikit-learn instead of this method.
+    data_reduced = dim_reduce_data(data, 2)

 Lineage Estimation & Pseudotime
 -------------------------------